VishruthBharadwaj/Tweet-Analyze/README.md

 # First Switch MySQL Server and redirect to panel.

-Install tweepy, mysql.connector, pandas   using pip install:
+Install tweepy, mysql.connector, pandas.

 Used XamppServer panel and redirect to   http://127.0.0.1/phpmyadmin/

-# Before running the script please check the following data:
+# Before running the script please check the following data inside Stream.py:

  In StreamListener() have imported StreamListener and status for actual streaming data.